openshift-psap/llamastack-performance/agentic/otel-deployment-cluster-observability/README.md

 - `OTEL_EXPORTER_OTLP_ENDPOINT`: Tells LlamaStack where to send traces (the collector we deployed in Step 4)
 - `OTEL_SERVICE_NAME`: The service name shown in the tracing UI

+The LlamaStackDistribution now includes:
+- An init container that applies the tracing patch
+- Volume mounts for the patch ConfigMap and shared site-packages directory

 **Important:** Update `VLLM_URL` to match your vLLM InferenceService:
 ```
 http://<inferenceservice-name>-predictor.<namespace>.svc.cluster.local:80/v1